dragaoazuljr/ng-angular-elements-example/README.md

 # NgAngularElementsExample

+A monorepo projetct used to demonstrate the use of Angular Elements as Web Components

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.

 ## Development server
+Run `ng build --project ng-child --output-hashing none --single-bundle true --watch` to build and serve the ng-child app.
+The application will automatically reload if you change any of the source files.

-Run `ng serve` for a dev server.
+Run `ng serve ng-root` for a dev server of the ng-root app.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding